tanxpyox/OpenLex/README.md

 * Or just drop us a comment [here](https://github.com/tanxpyox/OpenLex/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BImprove%5D) if you know how to improve this project!

 # Licence
-* Materials in this repository are subject to the GNU General Public License v3.0, any clones or derivatives thereof must abide by and be licensed to the same terms.
+* Materials in this repository are subject to the *Creative Commons Attribution-ShareAlike 4.0 International* licence, any clones or derivatives thereof must abide by and be licensed to the same terms.
 The full terms and conditions are set out [here](https://github.com/tanxpyox/OpenLex/blob/master/LICENSE).

 # Contributors and Acknowledgement
 The following people have contributed to this repository or helped keeping this project up and alive: